freshehr/openEHR-101/docs/index.md

 test harness allowing you to experiment with the APIs available in your Operinos.

-# Connect you First Application
+# Connect your First Application

 Once you understand the basics you will be ready to connect your first application to the platform.
 You can build applications to run on the